cheredia19/my-journey-datahub-cloud/README.md

 ## What do I think is missing on DataHub?

-For future developments of DataHub, I would like to use components that are not currently available such as **horizontal bar charts**, line charts with over one line, or **scatter plots**, to mention just three specific examples.
+For future developments of DataHub, I would like to use components that are not currently available such as **horizontal bar charts**, line charts with over one line, **stacked bar charts**, or **scatter plots**, just to mention four specific examples.
 The latter is ideal for graphic relationships between two numeric variables, e.g., the correlation between gross domestic product and life expectancy.

 It would also be interesting to format chart components in terms of color (it only shows blue at the moment), the thickness of the bar or line, and the possibility of incorporating features like a legend, a summary beyond the title of the chart or mentioning the source of the data in the footer.

 ## Summary

 I see great potential in DataHub Cloud for data lovers (like me).
-I'm proud of using this innovative platform for my data stories and contributing to its growth.
-I hope to keep having the opportunity to publish many more things on DataHub since it's a platform I enjoy.
+I'm proud of using this innovative platform for my data stories/insights while contributing to its growth.
+I hope to keep having the opportunity to publish many more things on DataHub since it's a platform I really enjoy.